ironsoul0/ironsoul.me/src/posts/p2p.md

 date: "2020-02-27"
 coverImage: "../images/p2p/cover.jpg"
 author: "ironsoul"
-excerpt: "Analysis of the infographics created by my classmate Shahizada."
+excerpt: "Analysis of the infographic created by my classmate Shahizada."
 tags: ["shss240"]
 ---

 ## Intro

-Today I am going to analyze the infographics created by my admirable group mate Shahizada with whom I am currently taking my SHSS240 class.
+Today I am going to analyze the infographic created by my admirable group mate Shahizada with whom I am currently taking my SHSS240 class.

 Please visit this [link](https://www.ironsoul.me/p2p.pdf) to have a look at the work.
 Try to analyze it on your own before reading my analysis.

 The design shows viewers which places Kazakhstan take according to 6 different measurement indices.
 By the first look, the design is very clear, understandable and has a high quality.
 In order to analyze it further, I am going to look at some Universal Principles of Design which we have covered in our classes.
 Besides suggesting improvements and noting good parts, I will try to draw connections between a certain principle and **iconography**, **form** and **semiotics**.
 If you are not familiar with these terms, please read my [previous blog](https://www.ironsoul.me/savage) where I explain each of the terms in detail.

 In my humble opinion, there are some principles on which I can give some advice to my classmate.
 These are **framing**, **proximity** and **alignment**.
-Let’s now iterate through each of them and see how well today’s infographics match them.
+Let’s now iterate through each of them and see how well today’s infographic match them.

 ## Framing